canalplus/rx-player/doc/architecture/transports/index.md

     by the core of the rx-player

-  - download segments, convert them into a decodable format if needed, and report important informations about them (like the duration of a segment)
+  - download segments, convert them into a decodable format if needed, and report important information about them (like the duration of a segment)

   - give networking metrics to allow the core to better adapt to poor networking conditions